Lýsing:

 - Other approaches to capital budgeting decisions

-- The simple rate of return method
+- The accounting rate of return method

 - Post-audit of investment projects